syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Indicating-the-selected-item.md

 # Indicating the selected item

-The segmented control indicates the selected item by differentiating it with text color of the item or using selection strip.
+The segmented control indicates the selected item by differentiating it with text color of the item or by using selection strip.

 ## Selection text color